How to Choose the Best Class B Camper Van Brand van camper conversion - The camper van conversion features a sleek exter

 DOT and FMVSS Compliance

 Seats and seatbelt anchoring must comply with DOT and FMVSS standards.
+The National Highway Traffic Safety Administration publishes Federal Motor Vehicle Safety Standards that cover seating, belts, and crash protection.

 If additional seating is installed, ask how anchoring points are reinforced and documented.